 Chemical peels are treatments that use an acid solution to improve and smooth the texture of the facial skin by removing its damaged outer layers.
 This causes controlled damage at various levels, both superficially and deep for dermal structure renewal.
 Although chemical peels are used mostly on the face, they can also be used to improve the skin on your neck and hands.
 Chemical peels are one of the least invasive ways to improve the appearance of the skin.

-The classification of chemical peel agents is based on depth of penetration:
+The classification of chemical peel agents is based on the depth of penetration:

 - Deep (Deep peels typically require anesthesia)